 Japanese courts are friendly to arbitration agreements in general.
-Unlike the UNCITRAL Model Law, Japanese courts do not directly refer the case to arbitration, but dismiss the lawsuit if it finds that the case is brought in breach of an arbitration agreement upon the defendant's motion to dismiss prior to the oral hearing (Art 14.1).
+Unlike the UNCITRAL Model Law, Japanese courts do not directly refer the case to arbitration, but dismiss the lawsuit in favour of an arbitration agreement.
+To this end, the defendant should file a motion to dismiss prior to the first court hearing (Art 14.1).